 The Department of Family Medicine is located on the University of Iowa health sciences campus.
 Faculty offices are close to the Family Medicine clinic, where patients are seen by appointment.
 The department also has community-based clinics in southeast Iowa City, Muscatine, North Liberty, Riverside, and Sigourney, Iowa.

 Family Medicine Courses

 Experience in a local health care delivery system away from the University setting, between first and second year of M.D. program.

 FAM:8301 Preceptorship in Family Medicinearr.

-One-on-one experience with a practicing physician in his or her office; exposure to illnesses, conditions often seen in primary care; realistic background for evaluation of family medicine as a career alternative.
+One-on-one experience with a practicing physician; exposure to illnesses, conditions often seen in primary care; realistic background for evaluation of family medicine as a career alternative.

 FAM:8401 Subinternship in Family Medicine, University of Iowaarr.